t-chx/blog/_posts/2015-11-02-discussions.md

 author: samypesse
 ---

-Today we are making collaboration easier, by introducing Discussions.
+Collaboration just got that much better thanks to "Comments" and "Discussions" !

 <!-- more -->

 ![Discussions]({{ site.url }}assets/2015-11-02-discussions.png)

-Teams are using GitBook to publish documentations, manuals, papers or books.; and collaboration is an important part of their workflow.
-Today we are introducing a new set of features to improve collaboration: Discussions and Inline-commenting.
+Thousands of teams use GitBook to publish everything from documentation, manuals, research papers to books.
+Collaboration is essential to their workflow.
+Today we are introducing a new set of features to improve collaboration: Discussions and Inline-comments.

 #### Inline Comments

+Inline comments are activated by default for all new books.
+They allow collaborators and readers to comment on your book directly from the web reader.
+Comments render beauituflly inline without distracting from your content.

 #### Discussions Dashboard

-On book pages you’ll now see an "Discussions" tab in the lateral menu.
-The discussions dashboard will let you easily start a new discussion, browse existing ones, comment or close discussions.
+You may have noticed a new tab on your book's page, that's hew new "Discussions" dashboard !
+The discussions dashboard allows you to start new threads, browse existing ones, read through user feedback and participate in team conversations.

+### What's next ?

+Discussions are a great way to provide and manage feedback, the next step is to help you execute on that feedback and manage both internal and external contributions.